Musical/ Multiple Characters, doubling and tripling possible/ Full Length, Two Acts

 An out-of-this-world new musical, loosely based on a novel by H.G.
 Wells.
 Dr. Cavor, an eccentric Victorian scientist, has invented anti-gravity paint (“Cavorite!”).
 He intends to use it to travel the universe, but when the sphere he’s built for the purpose unexpectedly malfunctions, he and Miss Dawson, a hard-nosed London businesswoman, must set off prematurely, with Cavor’s untrustworthy assistant Gibbs on-board.
 Destination: Moon.

 There they discover a race of insect-like beings, including Wizlip, a young moon girl, and her grandmother, Shrinklie.
-At the first sight of the “aliens,” Gibbs runs screaming, but Wizlip and Cavor are excited to make each other’s acquaintance.
+Gibbs flees at the first sight of the aliens, but Wizlip and Cavor are excited to make each other’s acquaintance.
 Cavor and Dawson are jailed, only to be sprung by their new-found moon friends.
 Pursued by soldiers, the four arrive at the lip of a gigantic cavern leading to the centre of the moon.
 Dawson wants to turn back, but Cavor convinces her that in the spirit of exploration they must “Carry On.”
 They jump.

 Down There, they discover an even more extraordinary civilization of beings raised from birth to perform just one function, and ruled by The Grand Lunar, who was Shrinklie’s first love.
 He is, however, a reluctant boss (“I Used to be Me”).
 Gibbs returns, having discovered that the moon is littered with gold, and proposes a plan to try to get back to Earth and return with an invading army, which Miss Dawson gleefully accepts.
 She and Gibbs depart, and Cavor realizes how much Dawson has come to mean to him.